 This competition is open to people with physical or cognitive disabilities that love competing.
-EWD classes may be held at NSBA approved shows, US Para-Equestrian evens or can be stand-alone events.
-In order to participate in EWD events, a diagnosis form and acceptable adaptive equipment must be completed.
-To offer these NSBA approved classes, an NSBA Show Application must be completed and submitted to NSBA office 90 days prior to the show.
+EWD classes may be held at NSBA approved shows, US Para-Equestrian events, or can be stand-alone events.
+In order to participate in EWD events, a Special Diagnosis Form and Special Adaptive Equipment & Independent Riding Ability Form must be completed.
+To offer these NSBA approved classes, an NSBA Show application must be completed and submitted to NSBA office 90 days prior to the show.

 - Diagnosis Form and Acceptable Adaptive Equipment Form

-In order to participate in EWD events, a licensed medical physician must sign a NSBA diagnosis form.
-Also a NSBA acceptable adaptive equipment form and riding ability form completed and signed by a certified instructor or coach of Professional Association of Therapeutic Horsemanship International (PATH Intl.), Special Olympics, US Para-Equestrian, Certified Horsemanship Association or IRD or a certified therapeutic riding instructor who is also a member in good standing of NSBA, indicating the riding ability and adaptive equipment that is required.
+In order to participate in EWD events, a licensed medical physician must sign an NSBA Special Diagnosis form.
+Also an NSBA Special Adaptive Equipment & Independent Riding Ability Form completed and signed by a certified instructor or coach of Professional Association of Therapeutic Horsemanship International (PATH Intl.), Special Olympics, US Para-Equestrian, Certified Horsemanship Association or IRD, or a certified therapeutic riding instructor, who is also a member in good standing of NSBA, indicating the riding ability and adaptive equipment that is required.
 A valid NSBA membership number or NSBA membership application must be submitted to NSBA.
-Upon receipt of the forms the EWD membership card will be noted with EWD endorsement.
+Upon receipt of the forms, the EWD membership card will be noted with EWD endorsement.